hungtong/DS-01-101-Notes/README.md

-## Course Notes for DS 01-101: In-Depth Introduction to Data Science at Rowan University
+## Data Science Course Notes

+This text contains my lecture notes for DS 101: In-Depth Introduction to Data Science at Rowan University.

 This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).